fluencelabs/docs/docs/stake/wallets_guide/wallets_guide.md

 :::note

-You can skip this part if you have already added FLT tokens to your wallet and they are displayed in the list of available assets.
+You can skip this part if you have already added FLT tokens to your wallet, and they are displayed in the list of available assets.

 :::

-Initially, FLT tokens are not displayed in your wallet connected to the Ethereum network and need to be added.
+Initially, FLT tokens are not displayed in your wallet connected to the Ethereum network and must be added.

 To display FLT tokens in your assets list (Metamask example is shown below):

 1. User the address of the FLT token contract address: [0x236501327e701692a281934230AF0b6BE8Df3353](https://etherscan.io/token/0x236501327e701692a281934230AF0b6BE8Df3353)
-2. Copy this string and open your wallet, find the “Import tokens” button, and press it
+2. Copy this string and open your wallet, find the **“Import tokens”** button, and press it
 3. In the opened window, paste the token address to the input field and wait till the token symbol and the token decimal are loaded
 4. Confirm the token addition and proceed
 5. The token should appear in the list of your assets